sugaryourcoffee/media/doc/media-setup.md

     $ rake bower:install

+In order Bootstrap is considered when Rails is creating `application.css` we need to tell it to include Bootstrap.
+This is done in `app/assets/stylesheets/application.css`

+    /*
+     *= require_tree .
+     *= require_self
+     *= require 'bootstrap-sass-official'
+     */

+In order to see the new Bootstrap styles we have to restart our Rails server.

 ## Install AngularJS
 AngularJS is a JavaScript framework we want to utilize in our application which is easier to use than pure JQuery.